In recent years, lots of people have turned to online learning as a way to sharpen their skills or develop new ones.

 MasterClass is an e-learning platform that’s home to hundreds of courses on a range of different topics, taught by masters of their craft.

 Gordon Ramsey teaches a cooking course, James Patterson teaches writing, and Dr. Jane Goodall teaches conservation – just to name a few.

 However, while MasterClass gives you information from some of the world’s top minds, it does come with its drawbacks.
 Unlike many other e-learning platforms, you can’t interact with your tutor and won’t receive certification.
 However, if access to top knowledge is your main priority, this is a worthy learning choice.

 The basic Masterclass subscription is billed annually at a rate of £10 per month.
 But there are other plans available – like the duo (£14pm) and the family (£19pm) subscriptions.

 A final thought…

-e-Learning subscriptions can help you to get the most out of your distance learning experience, while studying from the comfort of your own home.
-While it’s possible to enjoy online learning for free, it’s still worth being aware of the extra benefits that a subscription could have to offer.
-With Christmas coming up, an e-Learning subscription could also make a great practical gift for a loved one!
+And while it’s possible to enjoy online learning for free, it’s still worth being aware of the extra benefits that a subscription could have to offer.

-If you’d be interested in finding out more about free learning resources or what sort of skills you could consider learning from home, you might want to check out our articles; Learning at home – a guide to free resources and 12 new skills that you can learn from home and how to get started.
-You could also visit the wider learning section of our site.
+However, if you’re interested in finding out more about free learning resources or what sort of skills you can learn at home, you might want to check out the articles on the learning section of our website, such as; Learning at home – a guide to free resources and 12 new skills that you can learn from home and how to get started.